|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Curtiss in Buffalo, New York.
-Assigned to the US Army Air Force serial number 42-105727.
+Delivered to the U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-105727.
 Disassembled and shipped overseas to Australia and reassembled.

 During November 1943 assigned to the Royal Australian Air Force (RAAF) as Kittyhawk A29-581.
 Assigned to 78 Squadron with fuselage code HU-W. Afterwards, to 15 ARDRP for repair.
 On March 4, 1944 assigned to 80 Squadron.
 On June 12, 1944 transfered back to 78 Squadron.